Bressette/ElaBot/README.md

 # Installation
 The bot requires an installation of MongoDB on your system.
 MongoDB Community can be installed for your operatin system [here](https://www.mongodb.com/try/download/community)
-A config.json file is also required in the base directory of the bot, at the same level as the bot.js file.
+A config.json file is also required in the base directory of the bot, at the same level as the bot.ts file.
 This file contains your bot api key and your google custom search engine API key.

     {
         "token" : "<bot token goes here>",